Leynse/SFINCS/docs/parameters.rst

 	  :units:		-
 	  :default:		0
 	  :min:			1
-	  :max:			Inf (recommended is to limit the total number of active cells to 5 million) nmax
+	  :max:			Inf (recommended is to limit the total number of active cells to max 3 million) nmax
 	  :description:		Number of grid cells in y-direction
 	  :units:		-
 	  :default:		0
 	  :min:			1
-	  :max:			Inf (recommended is to limit the total number of active cells to 5 million)
+	  :max:			Inf (recommended is to limit the total number of active cells to max 3 million)
 	dx
 	  :description:		Grid size in x-direction
 	  :units:		m